jashkenas/docco/resources/README.md

 #### Default Template

-**docco** is the default Docco template and CSS file that outputs a ready-to-go HTML page that you can upload and be done with.
-It has an elegant page layout that is optimized for desktop viewing.
+`docco.jst` and `docco.css` comprise the default Docco template, which outputs ready-to-go HTML files for you to upload to you webserver.

 You can use the default template simply by invoking Docco